KratosMultiphysics/Kratos/applications/MultilevelMonteCarloApplication/README.md

 ## License

-The MultilelvelMonteCarloApplication is OPEN SOURCE.
+The MultilevelMonteCarloApplication is OPEN SOURCE.
 The main code and program structure are available and aimed to grow with the need of any user willing to expand it.
 The BSD (Berkeley Software Distribution) licence allows to use and distribute the existing code without any restriction, but with the possibility to develop new parts of the code on an open or close basis depending on the developers.

 ## Examples